jzstats/Reproducible-Research--2nd-Assignment/RepRes_analysis.md

 which indicates that the underlining distributions of such phenomena has a heavy tail that causes this heterogeneity on the observations.
-As a result a small number of casualties were observed for the majority of cases that resulted in non-zero fatalities while in the few cases with the highest impact they caused lots of casualties.
+As a result a small number of casualties were observed for the majority of cases that resulted in non-zero casualties while in the few cases with the highest impact they caused lots of casualties.

 Having in mind that the average number of casualties will be used to